 Providers wrote nearly a quarter of a billion opioid prescriptions in 2013—with wide variation across states.
 This is enough for every American adult to have their own bottle of pills.

-In 2018, there were enough dosage units of opioids dispensed for every man, woman, and child in Mississippi to have 50 dosage units, ranking Mississippi 5th in the nation for per capita annual opioid prescriptions.
+In 2019, there were enough dosage units of opioids dispensed for every man, woman, and child in Mississippi to have a supply of nearly 44 dosage units, ranking Mississippi 5th in the nation for per capita annual opioid prescriptions.